How Trump abandoned his pledge to ‘drain the swamp’

 After 20 years in Florida, he said he had opened an office in Washington “at the direct request of many of our Florida clients.”
 The expansion of his lobbying business came, he wrote, in 2017 — the same year Trump took office.

-Among those who have sought his help are a number of foreign governments, including Albania, Azerbaijan, the Dominican Republica, Kosovo, the Maldives, Mali, Turkey, Qatar and Zimbabwe, records show.
+Among those who have sought his help are a number of foreign governments, including Albania, Azerbaijan, the Dominican Republic, Kosovo, the Maldives, Mali, Turkey, Qatar and Zimbabwe, records show.

 Despite his ties to foreign countries, he has played a lead role in the president’s fundraising operation as finance vice chairman of the Republican National Committee, helping raise millions for Trump’s reelection.
 Two of his employees, former Florida attorney general Pam Bondi and Susie Wiles, have worked for the president’s political operation.
 Bondi has gone from working as a Ballard employee to a White House lawyer, back to a Ballard employee and campaign adviser.